Fagaceae (beech or oak family) Quercus

 Southwestern U.S. to N. Mexico

-Closely related to Quercus engelmannii from Southern California, but with elliptical leaves of almost breathtaking symmetry, this is the latest bluish-leaved oak to set root on campus.
-Five planted in 2026 line the path at the northeast corner of Levin Field, south of the package lockers, interspersed with Q. gravesii.
+Closely related to Quercus engelmannii from Southern California, with elliptical leaves of almost breathtaking symmetry, this is the latest bluish-leaved oak to set root on campus.
+A young tree planted in 2026 stands just west of the bicycle parking on the northeast corner of Levin Field.

 References: